hatfielddr/Random-Sell-Prices/README.md

-# Random-Sell-Prices
+# Random Sell Prices
-Simple mod that randomizes selling prices for Lethal Company.
+Simple mod for Lethal Company that randomizes selling prices each day.
 Fully Configurable and Host Only